openshift/jenkins-plugin/README.md

 ### Authorization

 In order for this plugin to operate against OpenShift resources, the OpenShift service account for the project(s) being operated against will need to have the necessary role and permissions.
-In particular, you will need to add the `edit` role to the `default` service account in the project those resources are located in.
+In particular, you will need to add the `edit` role to the service account in the project those resources are located in.

-For example, in the case of the `test` project, the specific command will be:  `oc policy add-role-to-user edit system:serviceaccount:test:default`
+For example, in the case of the `test` project, the specific command will be:  `oc policy add-role-to-user edit system:serviceaccount:test:<service account name>`

 If that project is also where Jenkins is running out of, and hence you are using the OpenShift Jenkins image (https://github.com/openshift/jenkins), then the bearer authorization token associated with that service account is already made available to the plugin (mounted into the container Jenkins is running in at "/run/secrets/kubernetes.io/serviceaccount/token").
 So you don't need to specify it in the various build step config panels.